Combat of Turbigo: Fighting and taking of Turbigo

 The Austrians quickly evacuated the side of the Ticino river and reorganized themselves to defend the bridge over the Naviglio Grande at the entrance to the town of Turbigo, a bridge on which numerous barricades were built.
 In the meantime, the Austrian Johann Ludwig Alexander von Laudon arrived in Turbigo himself, with numerous reinforcements, especially cavalry.
 His position, although formidable, was soon attacked by the Monnier division, with the 70th demi-brigade, which formed the vanguard and to which many soldiers of the 72nd demi-brigade who had crossed the river had joined.
 The Austrians lost 700 men in this action, 400 of whom were taken prisoner.
 General Guénand, with his demi-brigade, took up a position in front of Turbigo.
 The Austrians attempted several cavalry charges to regain control of the bridge over the Naviglio Grande but all failed.
-In the end, there were more than three hundred cavalry casualties.
+In the end, the Austrian cavalry suffered over 300 casualties.
 In this juncture, the citizen Jacques Baptiste Louis Morin, injured in the arm, was promoted in the field, by Napoleon himself, "cavalry squadron leader" and the citizen Jean Pierre Lanabère would later reach the rank of general (he lost his life heroically during the 1812 Russian campaign).
 At 10 pm the village of Turbigo, completely burned, finally fell into the hands of the French troops.
 The night and the effort did not immediately allow the French to chase the enemy retreating towards Milan.
 Turbigo was raked house by house the whole night to extinguish the last Austrian resistance that had occupied the whole town.
 On June 1 (12 Prairial) Napoleon Bonaparte was in Turbigo.
 Early in the morning, while still in Novara, he wrote to General Lannes informing him of the victory over Ticino (Bulletin No. 5389 "Correspondance générale de Napoléon Bonaparte").